 But that is not our story.
 This is.

 Not everyone is given a twin, someone to share a lifetime with.
 And as we turned 25, we decided to celebrate that fact, and take ourselves to Europe.
 Ireland, specifically, and then Edinburgh and London.
 And I think that’s when the first big shift happened.
 Every part of the trip was done together from the extensive planning beforehand to spending ten full days together.
 But more than that, in going to Ireland, we were entering Laura’s world – she had studied abroad there, and so she was in charge.
-And our parallel tracks crosses, and switched places, growing a bit closer together in the process.
-In between cross country bus trips, tours of castles older than our country and attempting to hide our obvious tourism, we had a lot of conversations – about growing up, and real jobs, and how church was hard, and what it felt like to watch our friends just two life stages ahead of us.
+And our parallel tracks crossed, and switched places, growing a bit closer together in the process.
+In between cross country bus trips, tours of castles older than our country and attempting to hide our obvious tourism, we had a lot of conversations – about growing up, and real jobs, and how church was hard, and what it felt like to watch our friends jump two life stages ahead of us.
 They weren’t revolutionary conversations, but that was the beauty of them.
 They were points of connection, pulling our lives closer together.

 The next year, Laura invited me to join her at this conference called Hutchmoot.
 She had attended the year before and come home…fuller.
 I was truly honored to be invited, to get a backstage pass into her world.
 My expectations were fully set on being a spectator, perhaps learning more about Laura in the same way that an anthropologist might.
 But what happened instead was that the community at Hutchmoot, including my sister, kept inviting me in.
 They behaved as if I belonged, and much to my surprise, I found that I did.
 This has become so much more than just a shared membership.
 Hutchmoot, the Rabbit Room, and the friends that we have made there have given me and Laura a significant shared vocabulary.
 For the first time since we were very young, we were listening to the same music, reading the same books, thinking about the same topics.
 We were being shaped and influenced by the same sources, and in the process, without really trying, we found that our lives were starting to overlap.
 There was more laughter on our phone calls, more honesty, more shared experiences to draw on.
 Out of that first conference came two more trips to Nashville with a third on the calendar.
 We’ve road-tripped to West Virginia to spend a weekend with new friends and gone to visit the other to coincide with concerts or special events.
 In short, we’ve done the things that friends do.
 And we’ve become rather good friends along the way.